-The Norges Bank Investment Management composite structure is based on asset classes.
-The Insurance Fund is only invested in fixed income assets and thus only composed of a single composite.
-The total number of composites is nine, however the Insurance Fund was terminated as of 31 December 2010.
+The Norges Bank Investment Management composite structure is based on mandates and asset class carve-outs.
+The total number of composites is ten; however, the Government Petroleum Insurance Fund was terminated as of 31 December 2010.

 Taxes

 Returns should be calculated net of non-reclaimable withholding taxes on dividends, interest, and capital gains.
 Reclaimable withholding taxes should be accrued.
 GIPS require recognition of the tax consequences of investing in different countries.
 Some countries allow certain investor types to reclaim a portion of the withholding taxes that are paid when transactions or payments occur.
 GIPS recommend that reclaimable withholding taxes to be recognized when incurred.